Hunchback of Notre Don’t: 5 Easy Exercises to Correct Thoracic Kyphosis

 Click on each gif below for a full description and try it out for yourself!

 The content is meant solely for informational purposes only.
-If you have any additional questions or concerns, please consult with your health care provider, or book an appointment with one of our physiotherapists.
+If you have any additional questions or concerns, please consult with your health care provider, or book an appointment with us Westcoast SCI, to see one of our physiotherapists.

 How can I improve my running?
 Gearing up for running season?
 Want to improve your running speed and endurance?
 At Westcoast SCI, we offer one-on-one...